paulhuggett/ifx/docs/index.md

 #### Contributions

 Contributions are an important data structure in layout.
-Each contribution instance corresponds to a section of a fragment that will be copied to the output.
+Each `Contribution` instance corresponds to a section of a fragment that will be copied to the output.
 It carries the information needed to place it correctly (on disk and in target memory) with the required alignment and to process its internal and external fixups.

 #### Follow the links